hphelion/documentation/commercial/commercial.glossary.md

 :    1) An installable release package of a program, application, or software system.
 2) A copy of a virtual server including the operating system information, system state, and application configurations.

 ###Instance### {#Instance}
-:    A baremetal instance that runs inside the cloud.
+:    A virtual machine that runs inside the cloud.

 ###Intelligent Platform Management Interface (IPMI)###
 :    A standardized computer system interface used by system administrators for out-of-band management of computer systems and monitoring of their operation.
 It is a way to manage a computer that may be powered off or otherwise unresponsive by using a network connection to the hardware rather than to an operating system or login shell.

 ###IPMI Network###
-:    The network that connects the Baremetal host to the Intelligent Platform Management Interface (IPMI) of the Moonshot chassis.
+:    The network that connects the Baremetal host to the Intelligent Platform Management Interface (IPMI).

-###IPMI/BMC Network###
-:    A defined network that the Intelligent Platform Management Interface (IPMI) tool calls to assign an IP address to the Baseboard Management Controller (BMC).

 ## J

-###Job###
-:     A job is created when the user submits a desired topology to the Eve service API, and requests provisioning based on the topology.
-Eve creates the job, for which the Eden Service API framework then publishes status updates.
-Once the provisioning is finished, the job is marked as completed.

 ## K